Jebonn/Active-Directory-Lab/README.md

 1. In the Server Manager, click on "Tools" in the upper right, then click on the "Active Directory Users & Computers" tool.
 2. Right-click on the domain and go to New -> Organization Unit.
 Choose a name for the OU such as "Sales". *(OUs can represent different departments or locations of a business)*
 3. Right-click on the newly created OU and this time create a new user.
 4. Create other users and other OUs such as "Customer Support" or "Accounting" by repeating steps 2-3 a couple more times.

+## Install Windows 11
+1.